 An associate degree, a bachelor’s degree or three years work experience.
 Prerequisite courses may be required for the bachelor’s degree, even if the course requiring the prerequisite has already been taken as part of the certificate program.
 Determination of prerequisite requirements for students transferring from the TC certificate into the TC bachelor’s degree rests with the academic advisors.

-For class start dates, please see the schedule of classes or contact the Continuing Studies and Outreach Department at (800) 321-6763.
+For class start dates, please see the schedule of classes or contact the Graduate & Professional Education Department at (800) 321-6763.

 For cost information, please visit our tuition and fees page.